prebid/prebid.github.io/dev-docs/bidders/ix-server.md

     });
     ```

 5. (Optional) Set up First Party Data (FPD).
-For more information about the data types we support and the instructions for each option, see the [Set up First Party Data (FPD)](#set-up-first-party-data-fpd) section below.
+For more information about the data types we support and the instructions for each option, see the [Set up First Party Data (FPD)](https://docs.prebid.org/dev-docs/bidders/ix.html#set-up-first-party-data-fpd) section in our Prebid.js documentation on the Prebid site.
 6. (Optional) If you want to monetize instream video, you need to enable a cache endpoint in the [pbjs.setConfig()](/dev-docs/publisher-api-reference/setConfig.html) function as follows: <br />

     ```javascript